 -

 Beer's Law Limitations: Beer's Law is only valid under certain conditions.
 At high concentrations, deviations from Beer's Law can occur due to interactions between the molecules in solution.
-It is important to ensure that the concentrations of the solutions used in the experiment are within the range where Beer's Law is applicable.
+It is important to check that the concentrations of the solutions used in the experiment are within the range where Beer's Law is applicable.

 Alternative Methods for Determining Equilibrium Constants